appbaseio/Docs/content/docs/reactivesearch/react-searchbox/apireference.md

 -   To build a location filter.
 -   To render the search results etc.

-This library has 3 essentials parts
+This library is divided into three components:

 [SearchBase](docs/reactivesearch/react-searchbox/searchbase/) is a provider component that provides the [SearchBase](docs/reactivesearch/searchbase/overview/QuickStart/) context to the child components.
 It binds the backend app (data source) with the UI view components (elements wrapped within SearchBase), allowing a UI component to be reactively updated every time there is a change in the data source or in other UI components.